robashton/blog/input/pages/Learn functional programming with me - improving my workflow/content.markdown

 **Improving my workflow**

-I'm writing this after I've learned a lot about managing my workflow to keep myself interested in tasks, and I'm writing this after writing a silly number of posts about writing an [OData parser in OMeta](/entries/ometa-odata-odear---polishing-it-off.html), which reminded me an awful of doing functional programming.
+I'm writing this after I've learned a lot about managing my workflow to keep myself interested in tasks, and I'm writing this after writing a silly number of posts about writing an [OData parser in OMeta](/entries/ometa-odata-odear---polishing-it-off.html), which reminded me an awful lot of what functional programming was like, so I came back here.

 So, what have I done to make my life easier with this Clojure malarkey?